Story starters and creative writing ideas for fiction

-Go to a public place like a coffeehouse or a mall, and watch the people around you.
+Go to a public place like a coffee house or a mall, and watch the people around you.
 Imagine what their lives might be like.
-Everyone has secrets -- guess at the secrets of the stranger you see.
+Everyone has secrets -- guess at the secrets of the strangers you see.
 You can turn some of these people into characters for a story.

 An added bonus: this exercise gets you away from your desk for a while.
 A change of scene may be just what you need to inject new energy into your writing.

 Keep a journal

 Keep a journal, where you describe the people, places, and events from your day.
 Describe the details of how things look, sound, smell, and feel.
 Try to capture the details that you couldn't have imagined if you hadn't observed them for yourself.
 If you use them in your fiction later, they will give it a texture of reality.

 Whenever you're stuck for creative writing ideas, you'll be able to mine your journal for material.

 Writing is a solitary activity.
 Consider taking a course or joining a group to meet other writers and expose yourself to different creative approaches.